 The charcoal trait is inherited independently of color so can be seen in each color mentioned on this page.
 They have a dark grey / brownish color background with little to no brown and a very dark pattern.
 The mask looks like a letter Y. The tail is dark brown/ black or grey / black with strips and a black tip.

-The silver Bengal is a lack of color and so come in different shades. so can be found in many color combinations from silver snow, silver charcoal and so on.
+The silver Bengal is a lack of color and so comes in different shades and can be found in many color combinations from silver snow, silver charcoal and so on.

-The characteristics for a silver is little tarnish, dark grey to black jet markings, a black tip tail, a brick red nose, green or golden eyes
+The characteristics for a silver Bengal is little tarnish, dark grey to black jet markings, a black tip tail, a brick red nose, green or golden eyes.

-Finally there are also two other colors available which are the black (melanistic) and blue.
+There are also two other colors available for Bengal cats which are the black (melanistic) and blue.

 Now lets take a look at what patterns Bengal cats have.

 The Rosetted Bengal cat resembles the leopard cat and is when the spots are two toned.
 They can come in many shapes, some are the donut, paw print, arrow head and clouded.
 This pattern will develop over time and could take 9 – 24 months to develop to its fullest.